Change is good

 In our efforts to provide regular knowledge exchange and outreach to family physicians, this past March we hosted a certified webcast on Improving Primary Care for People with Spinal Cord Injury and Other Physical Disabilities in Ontario in partnership with the Ontario Telemedicine Network (OTN) Professional Learning Series.
 Our panelists shared critical information about supporting people with SCI’s medical needs in the community, important advocacy to improve accessibility in doctors’ examining rooms, and our direction to develop stronger services for people with SCI across Ontario.
 View the March conference webcast.

-Physicians: Learn more about another live conference on this topic on September 25, 2018.
-And stay tuned for info on a new web conference on Neuropathic Pain in March and September 2019
+Physicians: stay tuned for info on a new web conference on Neuropathic Pain in March and September 2019